jaxontige/Data-Analytics-Project-1/README.md

 Relationship between federal fund rates and mortgage performances (Jaxon)

+First analyzed multiple csv's, as the FHFA had a lot of performance statistics by state, national, or other filters.
+After pulling them in and viewing them as DataFrames, settled on the national dataset for analysis.
+From there, filtered the rows by year, as well as by how far past due, and separated that data into different DataFrames.
+Grouped by date, and took averages on each DataFrame in order to plot the overall percentage of past due mortgages from 2006-2022, as well as breakdowns for 30 or 60 days past due, 90 or 180 days past due, or in forbearance.

+Once plotted, saved the figures into a "Figure" folder for reference.
+All data ended up coming from one CSV under Residential Mortgage Performance Statistics, Nati​onal, Census Regions, and Census Divisions at URL https://www.fhfa.gov/DataTools/Downloads/Pages/National-Mortgage-Database-Aggregate-Data.aspx

 Conclusions:
  - The mortgage rate history exhibits stability pre-2008, followed by a sharp increase during the crisis.
     Post-crisis, rates gradually decrease from 2008 to 2010, marked by periodic jumps in the middle of each year.